 - Tall Trivet: To cook multiple dishes at once using the pot-in-pot method, I highly recommend using a tall trivet.
 You can cook curries/rice at the same time.

 - Stackable Containers: To cook the pot-in-pot method (cooking multiple items at once), these containers are very useful.
-I generally use stainless steel or pyrex glass container for cooking rice, lentils, or veggies.
+I generally use a stainless steel or Pyrex glass container for cooking rice, lentils, or veggies.

 You Might Also Enjoy These Recipe Collections